Plague of Athens: Religious strife

 The plague also caused religious uncertainty and doubt.
-Since the disease struck without regard to a person's piety toward the gods, people felt abandoned by the gods and there seemed to be no benefit to worshiping them.
-The temples themselves were sites of great misery, as refugees from the Athenian countryside had been forced to find accommodation in the temples.
-Soon the sacred buildings were filled with the dead and dying.
-The Athenians pointed to the plague as evidence that the gods favored Sparta, and this was supported by an oracle that Apollo himself (the god of disease and medicine) would fight for Sparta if they fought with all their might.
-An earlier oracle had warned that "A Dorian [Spartan] war will come, and bring a pestilence with it".
+Thucydides wrote that since the disease struck without regard to a person's piety toward the gods, people felt abandoned by the gods and there seemed to be no benefit to worshiping them.
+He described the temples themselves as sites of great misery, as refugees from the Athenian countryside had been forced to find accommodation in the temples, and says that the sacred buildings were soon filled with the dead and dying.

+Thucydides says that many of his fellow Athenians took the plague as evidence that the gods favored Sparta, citing an oracle that Apollo himself (the god of disease and medicine) would fight for Sparta if they fought with all their might, and an earlier oracle that had warned that "A Dorian [Spartan] war will come, and bring a pestilence with it".
 Thucydides was skeptical of these conclusions and believed that people were simply being superstitious.
 He relied upon the prevailing medical theory of the day, Hippocratic theory, and strove to gather evidence through direct observation.
 He observed that carrion-eating birds and animals disappeared, though he left it an open question whether they died after eating the corpses or refused to eat them and were driven away: